vladimir-vakhter/stm32wb55_ble_p2p/README.md

 ## Technologies
 The code running on the STM32WB55 is written in the STM32CubeIDE.
 This IDE integrates STM32CubeMX, a graphical software configuration tool with GUI, allowing to generate the C initialization code.
 This project uses HAL, Hardware Abstraction Layer, API to control the STM32WB55's hardware blocks.

+This application is based on STM32Cube_FW_WB_V1.11.1 firmware package.

 ## Architecture
 The architecture is based on a sequencer.
 The sequencer provides a simple background scheduling function.
 We register various tasks, which are then set in a switch-case block upon an corresponding event occurs.
 A sequencer is used to execute the tasks in background and enter the low-power mode when there is no activity.
 After we get through all the tasks, we get to the IDLE state (low-power mode).